It is derived from the Greek word meaning like ‘Flash of Light’ – may occur quite abruptly.

 Fits are epileptiform is consist of 4 stages –

 1. Premonitory stage – Patient become unconscious.
 Twitching of the muscles of the face, tongue &, limbs.
 Eyeballs roll or are turned to one side and become fixed.
 Last for 30 seconds.

 2. Tonic stage – Whole-body goes into a tonic spasm – the trunk – opisthotonus, limbs are flexed &, hands clenched.
 Respiration ceases & the tongue protrudes between the teeth, cyanosis appears.
 Eyeballs become fixed.
 Last for 30 seconds.

 3. Clonic stage- All the voluntary muscle undergo alternate contraction & relaxation.
 The twitchings start in the face then involve one side of the extremities & ultimately the whole body is involved in the convulsion.
 Bitting of the tongue occurs.
 Breathing is stertorous & blood-stained frothy secretions fill the mouth.
 Cyanosis gradually disappears.
 The stage lasts for 1-4 minutes.

 4.-Stage of coma-Following the fit, the patient passes on to the stage of coma.
-It may last for a brief period or in other deep coma persists till another convulsions.
+It may last for a brief period or in other deep coma persists till another convulsion.
 The patient appears to be in a confused state following the fit & fails to remember the happenings.

 – Maintain airway, breathing, circulation.